-The Diocese of London has existed at least since 314AD, when a bishop from London is recorded as attending a Council of Bishops in Arles, in southern France.
-The Diocese was reorganised in 604AD, since when there has been a constant succession of bishops.
+The Diocese of London was formed in 314AD, when a bishop from London attended a Council of Bishops in Arles, in Southern France.
+The Diocese got reorganised in 604AD when there was a constant succession of bishops.

-Under the guidance of the present Bishop of London, The Rt Revd, The Rt Hon Richard Chartres, the diocese of London has set out its priorities and goals until 2020 in The London Challenge.
+Under the guidance of the present Bishop of London, The Rt Revd, and The Rt Hon Richard Chartres, the Diocese of London has set its priorities and goals until 2020 in The London Challenge.